yellowmessenger/documentation/docs/platform_concepts/analyze/training-performance.md

 ---

-Message view refers to how well the chatbot has been trained to understand and respond to user input in a conversational context.
-It is typically evaluated by testing the bot's ability to generate accurate and relevant responses to a set of input that it has not seen before.
+Message view refers to how well the AI-agent has been trained to understand and respond to user input in a conversational context.
+It is typically evaluated by testing the AI-agent's ability to generate accurate and relevant responses to a set of input that it has not seen before.

 To access this option, go to **Analyze** > **Message view**.